Cupid plc: Business and products

-Cupid's business can be split into two main areas: mainstream dating websites, aimed at the general public with some level of differentiation between them (for example, Cupid.com is aimed at people looking for a steady partner in a more long-term relationship, whereas BeNaughty.com is geared towards users looking for more casual dating); and niche websites, where the whole concept fundamentally hinges on the users looking for partners of a similar background and tastes.
+Cupid's business was split into two main areas: mainstream dating websites with some differentiation (for example, Cupid.com was aimed at people looking for long-term relationships, whereas BeNaughty.com was geared towards users looking for more casual dating); and niche websites, where the whole concept fundamentally hinges on people looking for partners of a similar background and tastes.

-The business model varies slightly depending on the website.
-In most cases, users can join for free – this gives them access to the website and allows them to browse the profiles of other users.
-Once they are ready to begin interacting with someone, the website charges depending on the level of access the user wants.
-This is a fairly common practice across the industry.
-Cupid makes most of their business through the charging of these fees, as there is no advertising on their websites.

-In addition to this, Cupid also partners with other companies in order to provide a branded, specifically targeted online dating experience.
+The business model varied slightly depending on the website.
+In most cases, users could join for free and would need to pay to interact with someone.
+In addition to this, Cupid partnered with other companies to provide a branded, specifically targeted online dating experience.

 Cupid plc disposed of its casual dating sites in July 2013.
 It sold the remaining mainstream dating sites to NSI Holdings Ltd. in December 2014 and is no longer involved in online dating.

 Name change

-The company had been trading as EasyDate since 2006, when it acquired the name.
-Because of this, it was under that name that it became initially listed in the markets (as EasyDate plc).
+The company traded as EasyDate from 2006, when it acquired the name, and was initially listed on AIM using this name.
 However, in December 2010, as a result of pressure from easyGroup founder Sir Stelios Haji-Ioannou, the company changed its name.
 The name Cupid plc was chosen as it had been acquired in September of that year, along with all associated domains for £4.4 million.

 End of Cupid plc

-The investigations by BBC and Kyivpost caused a sharp decline in the share prices.
-In Summer 2013, the company sold part of its 'casual dating business' to Grendall Investment Limited, controlled by co-founder and shareholder of Cupid plc Max Polyakov.
+The investigations by the BBC and Kyiv Post caused a sharp decline in share price.
+In the summer of 2013, the company sold part of its 'casual dating business' to Grendall Investment Limited, controlled by co-founder and shareholder of Cupid plc Max Polyakov.

-In 2014, Cupid plc suffered heavy losses and was forced to call in part of money owed by Grendall.
-The company preferred to take a reduced £12,5 million instead of around £20 million to get it a year earlier.
-Late Cupid plc announced that it sold final dating businesses for just £3 million.
-It is believed that assets were bought by the companies connected to Max Polyakov.
+In 2014, Cupid plc suffered heavy losses and was forced to call in part of the money owed by Grendall.
+The company took a reduced £12.5 million instead of £20 million to get the money a year earlier.
+Cupid plc then announced that it had sold its final dating businesses for £3 million.
+It is believed that the assets were bought by companies connected to Max Polyakov.
 Cupid plc was renamed Castle Street Investment and realigned as an investment company.